Nahuel Bustos: Talleres

-Pachuca loan
+Loan to Pachuca

-On 28 December 2018, Talleres announced that Bustos had joined Liga MX side Pachuca on loan; signing for twelve months.
-He netted his first goal on 8 January in a Copa MX victory away to Atlante.
-Bustos returned to Talleres on 20 July 2019, having played a total of eight times for Mexican club.
+On 28 December 2018, Talleres announced that Bustos had joined Liga MX side Pachuca on loan, signing for twelve months.
+He netted his first goal on 8 January 2019 in a Copa MX victory at Atlante.
+Bustos returned to Talleres on 20 July, having featured a total of eight times for Pachuca.

 Manchester City

-On 5 October 2020, Talleres reached an agreement with the City Football Group for the transfer of Bustos.
+On 5 October 2020, Talleres reached an agreement with Premier League club Manchester City for the transfer of Bustos.

-Girona loan
+Loan to Girona

-Bustos subsequently joined Girona FC in the Segunda División for the 2020–2021 season.
+Bustos subsequently joined City Football Group club Girona in the Segunda División for the 2020–2021 season.
 He debuted in a 1–0 win over Real Oviedo on 18 October, before scoring his first two goals for the club in the Copa del Rey against Tercera División outfit Gimnástica Segoviana on 17 December.

-São Paulo loan
+Loan to São Paulo

-On 5 August 2022, Bustos joined Série A club São Paulo on loan until June 2023, with an extra optional year.
+On 5 August 2022, Bustos joined Série A club São Paulo on loan until June 2023, with the option for an additional year.

+Return to Talleres

+On 23 December 2022, Bustos returned to Talleres on an initial loan deal for the duration of the 2023 season.
+Midway through the season, on 30 June 2023, following a successful first half of the loan spell, Bustos was signed by Talleres on a permanent deal until December 2025 for an undisclosed fee.

+Loan to San Lorenzo

+On 1 August 2024, Bustos was loaned out to fellow Primera División club San Lorenzo for twelve months, with an option for the loan to be terminated.
+On 28 December, the loan was cancelled and Bustos returned to Talleres.